-In 2016, the net greenhouse gas emissions totaled 63,778 metric tonnes of carbon dioxide equivalent (MTCO2e).
-Scope 1 accounted for 13,227 MTCO2e, Scope 2 accounted for 9,431 MTCO2e, and Scope 3 accounted for 41,220 MTCO2e.
-Scope 3 accounted for 64% of the total carbon emissions of the campus, and 51% was attributed to transportation alone.
+In 2016, the net greenhouse gas emissions totaled 71,396 metric tonnes of carbon dioxide equivalent (MTCO2e).
+Scope 1 accounted for 18,867 MTCO2e; Scope 2 accounted for 11,262 MTCO2e; and Scope 3 accounted for 41,386 MTCO2e.
+Scope 3 accounted for 58 percent of the total carbon emissions of the campus, 46 percent of which was attributed to transportation alone.
+Offsets attributed by the College's on site nature preserve reduced the total emissions by 120 MTCO2e, thereby resulting in a total of 71,396 metric tonnes of carbon dioxide equivalent.